tjko/fanpico/README.md

 * Tacho signal output (for motherboard connectors) is generated using Pico's PIO hardware, providing extremely stable tachometer signal.
 * Tacho signal inputs (from fans) is read using GPIO interrupts (counting number of pulses received over a period of time)
 * Temperature readings are done using ADC, with help of a accurrate 3V voltage reference (LM4040)
+* Each FAN output has jumper to select whether fan gets its power from associated MBFAN connector or from the AUX connector
+* There is a jumper to select wheter power the Fanpico itself from MBFAN1 or AUX connector.

 ### Models (PCB designs)
 * [FANPICO-0804](boards/0804/)